-The core assumptions of the new framework for state aid rules regarding undertakings in sectors and subsectors deemed to be exposed to a significant risk of carbon leakage due to EU ETS allowance costs passed on in electricity prices (aid for indirect emission costs) are:
+The core assumptions of the framework for state aid rules regarding undertakings in sectors and subsectors deemed to be exposed to a significant risk of carbon leakage due to EU ETS allowance costs passed on in electricity prices (aid for indirect emission costs) are:

 1. rules apply only to the specific aid measures provided for in the context of implementation of the ETS Directive (2003/87/EC),